openbmc/hiomapd/Documentation/mbox_protocol.md

 		number is the number of blocks of the active window to erase starting at offset.
 If the offset + number exceeds the size of the active window then the command must not succeed.

+Command:
+	GET_FLASH_NAME
+	Added in:	V3
+	Arguments:
+		Args 0: Flash ID
+	Response:
+		Args 0   : Flash Name Length (bytes)
+		Args 1-10: Flash Name / UID
+	Notes:
+		Describes a flash with some kind of identifier useful to the host system.
+This is typically a null-padded string.

+		The length in the response is the number of response arguments as part of the flash name field which the host should expect to have been populated.

+Command:
+	MARK_LOCKED
+	Added in:	V3
+	Arguments:
+		Args 0-1: Flash offset to lock (blocks)
+		Args 2-3: Number to lock at offset (blocks)
+		Args 4: Flash ID
+	Response:
+		-
+	Notes:
+		Lock an area of flash so that the host can't mark it dirty or erased.
+If the requested area is within the current window and that area is currently marked dirty or erased then this command must fail with PARAM_ERROR.

 ```

 ### BMC Events in Detail: